* FREE SHIPPING ON ORDERS $20 OR MORE! *

-It is also good to plant tomato seeds or seedlings near your carrot plot.
-Carrots are a cooler weather crop and are ready for harvest shortly after you put tomatoes in the ground.
-Also, carrots, which are a root crop, break up the soil as they grow down into the earth, providing nutrients and water down into the soil.
-This helps the tomato roots grow down deep once the carrots are pulled.
+Most carrots are a cooler weather crop.
+Pull your carrots up and then plant your tomatoes where the carrots were as soon as the first danger of frost has passed in the spring.
+Carrots, which are a root crop, break up the soil as they grow down into the earth, providing nutrients and water down into the soil.
+This will help the tomato roots grow down deep once the carrots are pulled.

 Garlic repels spider mites so it is a good companion for tomato plants.

-Some vegetable plants that should not be planted anywhere near your tomatoes are broccoli, cabbage, cauliflower, kohlrabi, and brussels sprouts.
+Some vegetable plants that should not be planted anywhere near your tomatoes are broccoli, cabbage, cauliflower, fennel, kohlrabi, kale, and brussels sprouts.
 They all inhibit the growth of tomatoes.

 Keep your potato plot away from tomato plants as they attract blight fungus and you do not want that to destroy the roots of your tomato plants.